 MPN Education and News

 Besides pursuing with the clinical development of new treatments, an important goal of the MPN Team and the Clinical Research Center for MPNs is to educate physicians, patients, caregivers and the community at large about novel, promising MPN medications and findings from the latest clinical research studies.
-These studies are frequently presented at the national and international hematology/oncology conferences, such as ASH, ASCO, SOHO, and EHA.
-Between 2013 and 2017, we organized and hosted five annual MPN Patient Meetings at MD Anderson in collaboration with the patient support groups.
+These studies are presented at the national and international hematology/oncology meetings, such as ASH, ASCO, and SOHO.
+From 2013 to 2017, we organized and hosted 5 annual MPN Patient Meetings at MD Anderson in collaboration with the patient support groups.

 In addition, we periodically publish the newsletter Leukemia Insights on MPNs (recent issues are available in the gray panel below) to inform physicians and the broader community about the active clinical trials on MPN medications at MD Anderson.